Time to Take Action

 WATER STORAGE

-you must scroll down
+scroll down for articles

 Check out how much ag land has been converted to wetlands in the guise of 'saving water' and 'storage', and how much water it has depleted.